 - Deadline: Feb.
 28

-Available to U.S. citizens, permanent residents, or DACA recipients, the TLF scholarship provides funding to full-time minority students.
-Applicants must be studying advertising, marketing, or public relations at an accredited institution, and must be within a year or two semesters of graduation.
+Available to U.S. citizens, permanent residents, and DACA recipients, the TLF scholarship provides funding to full-time minority students.
+Applicants must be studying advertising, marketing, or public relations at an accredited institution and within two semesters of graduation.

-Candidates should submit a resume, unofficial transcripts, a reference letter, headshot, and an essay.
+Candidates must submit a resume, unofficial transcripts, a reference letter, headshot, and an essay.
 Finalists must provide official transcripts.

-- Government Finance Officers Association (GFOA) Minorities in Government Finance Scholarship
+- Government Finance Officers Association Minorities in Government Finance Scholarship

 - Amount: $10,000